Numerical Testing of a New Positivity-Preserving Interpolation Algorithm: Results

 \subsection{Example VII $f_7(x)$}

 This example uses an extended version of the 1D Runge function defined in Equation \ref{eq:f1} from Section \ref{subsec:example1} to a 2D function:

-The results from Tables \ref{tab:runge2D_1} and \ref{tab:runge2Dp2} show that the PPI method gives smaller approximation errors compared to the PCHIP, SPS, and DBI methods.
-In this case, the PPI method uses higher order polynomial interpolants for each interval.
-These higher order interpolants help improve the approximation compared to the PCHIP, SPS, and DBI methods which use lower order interpolants.
+For the DBI and PPI algorithm, $\epsilon_{0}=0.01$, $\epsilon_{1}=1$ and $st=2$.
+The results from Tables \ref{tab:runge2D_1} and \ref{tab:runge2Dp2} show that the DBI and PPI methods give smaller approximation errors compared to the PCHIP and SPS methods.
+In this case, the DBI and PPI methods use higher order polynomial interpolants for each interval.
+These higher order interpolants help improve the approximation compared to the PCHIP and SPS.